eventter/eventter/web/content/docs/getting-started.md

 - sends **acknowledgement** (_ack_) - message is free'd from consumer group buffer and marked never to be sent other consumer,
 - sends **rejection** (_nack_) - message is re-sent to other consumers.

 Therefore there cannot be more messages _in-flight_ than the size of the consumer group.
-Default consumer group size is `1024`.
+Default consumer group size is set for consume group buffer to occupy about 1 MiB of memory (which is at the time of writing ~10 000 items).

 ### Receive message